4

 1

 • Unless I missed something, the manual override runs NOW.
 I need an easy way to say run for 2 hours, 4 hours from now.
 Once.
 I've looked at this line before.
 They are all PROGRAMMABLE timers.
 For this purpose, I cannot have something that repeats, or it has to have a mode that doesn't repeat.
 Let me reiterate: * Set delay Either with 1 twist of a dial, or one press per hour. * Set run time with 1 twist of dial or one press per half hour. * Execute.
 I've given you a downcheck because you didn't answer the question.
-Apr 19, 2013 at 14:08
+Commented Apr 19, 2013 at 14:08

 Your Answer